riceric22/riceric22.github.io/moml.md

 **Grading**: There will be 3 midterms at 15% each, one per focus area, and 5% for in-class participation.
 The remaining 50% comes from approximately 10 homeworks (estimated weekly).

-There will be homeworks, but how they are assessed and submitted is TBD and will be announced before the term begins.
+There will be homeworks, but how they are assessed and submitted is TBD and will be announced in class.

 ### Schedule